Celebrities in Recovery: Why Colin Farrell Went Back to Rehab When He Hadn’t Started Drinking Again

 Why Go Back to Rehab Before You Start Drinking or Using Again?

 Relapse is a common occurrence for recovering addicts, especially celebrities in recovery and in the early days of sobriety.
-If you feel like you’re about to start using drugs or alcohol again, it’s important to return to treatment.
+If you feel like you’re about to start using drugs or alcohol again, it’s important to return to treatment for alcohol detox Los Angeles.
 Your tolerance will be much lower than when you were regularly using it, and side effects could be more potent than you expect.

 Relapse usually occurs in three stages which can occur simultaneously and may come and go unexpectedly: